-6 Results
+6. Results

 We now report estimates of changes in voluntary contribution rates (as a percent of salary) for employees hired after the shift in required DC plan contributions, compared to employees hired before.
-Our benchmark theoretical model, summarized in Table 2 and Figure 2, showed that optimizing savers who would save a considerable amount on their own should reduce their voluntary DC contributions by 3.5-5 pp in response to the new 5 pp required employee contribution and 1.5 pp reduction in the required employer contribution; and optimizing savers who would save only a little should stop participating in the voluntary plan.
-While we begin with OLS estimates for the full sample, primary interest lies with the responses along the full distribution of voluntary contributions, for low versus high earners.
+Our benchmark theoretical model, summarized in Table 2 and Fig. 2, showed that optimizing savers who would save a considerable amount on their own should reduce their voluntary DC contributions by 3.5-5 pp in response to the new 5 pp required employee contribution and 1.5 pp reduction in the required employer contribution; and optimizing savers who would save only a little should stop participating in the voluntary plan.
+While we begin with OLS estimates for the full sample, primary interest lies with the responses along the full distribution of voluntary contributions.

 Before presenting our main results, we first establish that there was little change in the share of employees choosing the DC plan.
 We find a small and insignificant reduction in the initial one-time choice of the faculty DC plan, relative to the state DB plan, following the simultaneous shift in required DC contributions that we study and the moderate reduction in promised future DB pension wealth.
 The 2.6 pp reduction, as shown in Appendix Table A.3, is small relative to baseline DC participation of 79%.
-This result also contradicts concerns that employees with stronger preferences for saving would be more likely to select the DC plan after the cut to the DB plan.
-Therefore, we have little ground for concern about compositional changes among DC plan participants.
-For robustness, we also estimate voluntary contributions using all faculty, including those who chose the DB plan, and find similar results as our main estimates (Appendix Figure A.6 and Appendix Table A.6).
+This result assuages concerns that employees with stronger preferences for saving would be more likely to select the DC plan after the cut to the DB plan.
+Therefore, we have little evidence suggesting compositional changes among DC plan participants.
+For robustness, we also estimate voluntary contributions using all faculty, including those who chose the DB plan, and find similar results as our main estimates (Appendix Fig. A.7 and Appendix Table A.6).

-6.1 Full-Sample Estimates
+6.1.
+Full-Sample Estimates

 We now present our estimation results in Table 4 for voluntary participation and contribution rates for the full sample.
-The table reports a subset of the coefficient estimates on the interactions of Post tenure month, focusing on the 3rd, 6th, and 9th months after hire, and we also report the coefficient estimates on the age and earnings interval dummies (while omitting the additional demographic variables).
-Figures 4a-4c display the estimates with 95 percent confidence intervals for the full set of first-year-of-hire coefficients.
+The table reports a subset of the coefficient estimates on the interactions of Post tenure month, focusing on the 3rd, 6th, and 9th months after hire.
+Figs. 3a-3c display the estimates with 95 percent confidence intervals for the full set of first-year-of-hire coefficients.

-The change in the overall voluntary participation rate, measured in percentage points, is statistically insignificant starting in the 3rd month and often slightly positive, though theory predicts a reduction in participation.24 Among those who participate, the contribution rate declines significantly by about 2.5 pp, and the lower bound of the 95 percent confidence intervals show an average decrease of around 4 pp.25 Even this lower bound estimate is far from the potential for crowd-out on the participation margin, since about 50 percent of prior participants contributed less than the new required threshold in the pre-treatment period.
+The change in the overall voluntary participation rate, measured in percentage points, is statistically insignificant starting in the 3rd month and often slightly positive, though theory predicts a reduction in participation.
+Among those who participate, the contribution rate declines significantly by about 2.5 pp, and the lower bound of the 95 percent confidence intervals show an average decrease of around 4 pp. Even this lower bound estimate is far from the potential for crowd-out on the participation margin, since about 50 percent of prior participants contributed less than the new required threshold in the pre-treatment period.